kutec/simbo.github.io/_posts/2014-03-11-style-your-os-x-prompt-with-icons.md

 export PS1="\e[35;1m\w\e[0m 🙈  \e[30;1m# \e[0m"
 ```

-You can browse UTF-8 symbols and directly copy your desired symbol at [FileFormats.org](http://www.fileformat.info/info/unicode/block/index.htm).
+You can browse UTF-8 symbols on [FileFormats.org](http://www.fileformat.info/info/unicode/block/index.htm) and copy your desired symbol rightaway.

+Or if you want to browse symbols directly in OS X you can open *System Preferences / Keyboard* and check *"Show input menu in menu bar"*.
+Click on the new icon in your menu bar and bring up the character tables.
+You can dragndrop your favorite symbol to wherever you like.

 Colorcodes, sequences and more information on prompt styling can be found at [IBM DeveloperWorks](http://www.ibm.com/developerworks/linux/library/l-tip-prompt/).